 - Is your parent’s living environment safe?
 Many older Americans are injured in and around their homes by common hazards such as the improper location of electrical and phone cords; outdated electrical outlets and switches; slippery rugs, runners and mats; improper location of smoke detectors or dead batteries; unsafe use of space heaters; and poor lighting.

 - Is your parent prepared financially?
-A complete review of your parent’s financial situation will help identify potential problem areas.
+With your parent's permission and understanding of the importance of gathering this type of information, a complete review of their medical, financial, and legal documents will help identify potential problem areas.
 At a minimum, make sure you understand all sources of income, assets, and debts.
 Review medical and insurance coverage to ensure it is adequate.
-Find out if your parent has a will, living will and power of attorney and where these documents are located.
+Find out if your parent has a will, an up-to-date and timely living will, and power of attorney and where these documents are located.
 If these documents don’t exist, discuss the need for them.
+Consider hiring an elder care attorney through the National Academy of Elder Law Attorneys, Inc., or NAELA.
+A virtual planning session with an attorney can be an even more effective and less stressful option to an in-person meeting.

 - How is your parent’s mental and physical health?
 Monitor your parent closely for changes in physical and mental health.
 Be aware of any medications that your parent is taking and consult your parent’s health care provider regarding any specific requirements.
 Ensure that they have received basic vaccinations such as those for the flu and in some cases, pneumonia.